ZONESTAR3D/Slicing-Guide/PrusaSlicer/readme.md

 #### 4.7 Preview the sliced result (gcode file) and then save to gcode file to your PC and then copy to SD card
 ![](pic/slicing1C-7.png)
 #### 4.8 Auto unload filament after printed (for E4 hotend)
-If you used a 4-IN-1-OUT non-mix color (E4) hotend to print one color, we suggest you add several gcode commands in "End G-code", to pull out the filament from the hotend while print is finished.
+If you were using the E4 hot end, we recommend that you add the following gcode commands to the "End Gcode" line.
+At the end of printing, let the extruder unload the filament from the hot end.
 ![](pic/slicing1C-8.png)
 >
     ;commands for pull out the filament